 How soon someone gets through the stages of Brevital withdrawal symptoms will vary based on different factors, including:

 - How often the drug is used

 - Whether other drugs are being abused

 Typically, for barbiturates such as Brevital, the withdrawal timeline is as follows:

-The rest of the first week some symptoms may continue, but should decrease in intensity.
+For the rest of the first week, some symptoms may continue but should decrease in intensity.
 Withdrawal symptoms that may persist for the remainder of the week include insomnia, fast heart rate, irritability, cravings, and mood swings.

 For the most part, physical withdrawal symptoms will subside after a week, but psychological symptoms can linger on through week two.
 People report feeling some depression, mood swings, difficulty sleeping, and irritability.

 Entering the third week, most of the withdrawal symptoms will have subsided and the individual should be feeling much better.
 They may be sleeping better now, but still, have occasional problems getting restful sleep.
 There may be some moodiness, but not as frequent.
 Generally, life feels like it is getting back to normal, which helps bring on more feelings of hope, peace, and joy.